247828/BPC-DE2---Projekt/README.md

 Pitch and roll angles are calculated using trigonometric functions (atan2).
 These angles represent the sensor's orientation with respect to gravity.

 A complementary filter combines the angles calculated from the gyroscope and accelerometer:
-- The gyroscope angle provides smooth and stable data over time but can accumulate drift.
+- The gyroscope has long-term drift.
+Small measurement errors gradually accumulate, leading to inaccurate angle values when used over an extended period.
-- The accelerometer angle provides an absolute reference but is sensitive to vibrations and sudden movements.
+- The accelerometer is sensitive to short-term acceleration and vibrations, which cause noise (short-term measurement errors).

 The filter weights the gyroscope angle (96%) and the accelerometer angle (4%) to achieve a balance between stability and accuracy.